vedprakash-m/carpool/docs/authentication-migration-plan.md

       // Validate token with Entra External ID const clientInfo = await this.msalInstance.acquireTokenSilent({
         scopes: ['openid', 'profile', 'email'],
-        account: null // Will be provided by the token });
+        account: null, // Will be provided by the token });

       // Decode JWT to extract custom claims